 As part of the original design of the CONICA camera, provision was made for the possibility of utilizing aperture masking interferometry in order to obtain the very highest angular resolutions at the diffraction limit.
 Following highly successful demonstrations of the technique elsewhere, both in the AO-corrected and non-AO case, a proposal was submitted to ESO to install custom-fabricated aperture masks into the pupil wheel of CONICA.
+SAM was commissioned in March 2008, after a first attempt in Feb.
+2007 adversely affected by bad weather, by the PI Peter Tuthill (School of Physics, Sydney University) and his Co-I Sylvestre Lacour (University of Grenoble).
+The results reported in this manual are taken from their commissioning report.

 The design of aperture masks for a telescope needs to take into account several complicating factors.
 For a given observation, there are trade-offs between various parameters, which means that a range of different masks can be used in order to tailor the experiment to somewhat varying targets and science.
-The factors relevnt to mask design include:
+The factors relevant to mask design include: